Blodowica/MoonlySoftware_InternshipAssignment/README.md

 # MoonlySoftware_InternshipAssignment

- This is my solution for the moonly internship test assignment, where I answer the followinfg questions using ReactJs
+ This is my solution for the internship test assignment for Moonly Software, where I answer the followinfg questions using ReactJs

  1. How many orders have been placed?
  2. Who spent the most money?